emwap/signature-paper/paper.md

 abstract: |
   When compiling EDSLs into other languages, the compiler translates types in the source language into corresponding types in the target language.
   The translation is often driven by a small set of rules that map a single type in the source language into a single type in the target language.
-  However, this simple approach is limiting when there are multiple possible mappings, and it may lead to poor interoperability and performance in the generated code.
+  This simple approach is limiting when there are multiple possible mappings, and it may lead to poor interoperability and performance in the generated code.

   Instead of hard-wiring a single set of translation rules into a compiler, this paper introduces a small language that lets the programmer describe the mapping of each argument and function separately.